What happens when you trust someone else with your keys

 Neither is objectively better.
 The question is what risks you're willing to accept.

-An estimated 3-4 million Bitcoin are permanently lost—about 17-20% of all Bitcoin that will ever exist.4 At January 2026 prices (~$93,000), that's $280-370 billion sitting in wallets no one can access.
+An estimated 3–4 million Bitcoin are permanently lost — about 17–20% of all Bitcoin that will ever exist.4 At current prices, that's hundreds of billions sitting in wallets no one can access.

-In 2024, migrant workers sent $685 billion in remittances to low and middle-income countries—up 47% from $466 billion in 2017.6 Global fees have declined to 6.49% (down from 7.45%), but that still extracts approximately $44 billion annually.7 Banks remain the most expensive channel at 12.1% average.
+In 2024, migrant workers sent $685 billion in remittances to low and middle-income countries.6 Global fees sit at 6.49%, extracting approximately $44 billion annually.7 Banks remain the most expensive channel at 12.1%.

+For perspective: $44 billion exceeds the entire US non-military foreign aid budget.
 That 6.49% means roughly 24 days of labor per year just to move money home.

-Crypto fixes this—but only with non-custodial wallets.
 A Solana transaction costs a fraction of a cent.
 No bank required.
 No KYC.
 No permission.
 Send money anywhere, anytime.

-With a non-custodial wallet, you're not just storing assets—you're accessing an ecosystem.
+With a non-custodial wallet, you're not just storing assets — you're accessing an ecosystem.

 None of this is possible with an exchange wallet.
 Custodial platforms restrict what you can do with "your" assets because, legally and technically, they're not fully yours.